Integralist/integralist.co.uk/content/posts/staying-anonymous.md

 ## Conclusion

-Security is hard, and never ending.
-Hopefully this post has given you some ideas.
+Security is hard, and a never ending challenge to get right.
+But hopefully this post has given you some ideas about the various tools you can use to help you stay anonymous and to protect your privacy.